Trophonix/TrunkAPI/README.md

 #### If you are a server owner/user looking for the Spigot/Bukkit plugin, Trunk, [Click Here](https://github.com/Trophonix/Trunk).
 If you're a developer looking to support Trunk in your plugin, read on!

 I love Vault.
-It's an extremely useful API for developers, and has had a massive effect on many types of plugins.
+It's an extremely useful library for developers, and has had a massive effect on many types of plugins.
 However, as you can tell by the [Commit History](https://github.com/MilkBowl/VaultAPI/commits/master), it's gone a bit inactive.
 It uses out-of-date methods and generally just leaves a lot to be desired.
 So, I made something that I hope fixes those problems: Trunk.

 ### Why Trunk?